Vendor Risk Management Processes for Enterprise Supply Chains: Why Microsoft Excel is Not Enough

-A good vendor risk management process will help prevent potential blows to your enterprise’s reputation, save you from regulatory and legal troubles, help you make quick and informed decisions, and prevent costly data breaches.
+A good Vendor Risk Management process will help prevent potential blows to your enterprise’s reputation, save you from regulatory and legal troubles, help you make quick and informed decisions, and prevent costly data breaches.

 Drawbacks of Using Microsoft Excel for Enterprise VRM

-The fact: Notwithstanding its benefits and popularity in the corporate world, MS Excel is not designed for vendor risk management because VRM is an excessively data-driven and intelligence-driven process.
+The fact: Notwithstanding its benefits and popularity in the corporate world, MS Excel is not designed for Vendor Risk Management because VRM is an excessively data-driven and intelligence-driven process.
 Excel is a legacy tool, and the more you rely on it, the weaker your supply chain security.

 Higher Error Rates

-While in non-crucial operations, these errors would be accepted as a justified trade-off (given the many benefits of Excel), in critical areas such as supply chain cybersecurity, the consequences of even a small error can be disastrous for your business.
+While in non-crucial operations, these errors would be accepted as a justified trade-off (given the many benefits of Excel), in critical areas such as supply chain cybersecurity, the consequences of even a tiny error can be disastrous for your business.

 Lack of Capacity

 MS Excel is designed as a single-user software.
 While version control can be applied, when many different users have the same privilege or duty, the risk of errors rises significantly.
-And there’s a risk the essential functions will be mismanaged because each user will use them according to their preferences.
+And there’s a risk that the essential functions will be mismanaged because each user will use them according to their preferences.
 This can lead to disorder and confusion.